 Commentary: Spread the Zoo Museum District costs

-I did not realize it at the time, but we were “free riders,” meaning we benefited from public goods without paying for them.
+I did not realize it at the time, but we were “free riders,” meaning we benefitted from public goods without paying for them.
 Free riders place an unnecessary burden on taxpayers.
 To reduce this burden, St. Louisans need to consider long-term funding options to support the institutions like the Zoo.

 In 1972, the city and county passed a property tax to fund the operation of the area’s cultural institutions.
 The Metropolitan Zoological Park and Museum District (ZMD) was created and initially funded the Zoo, Art Museum, and Science Center.
 Later, voters included the Missouri Botanical Garden and the Missouri History Museum in the taxing district.
 Today, a variety of sources fund the institutions, with the ZMD property tax as the primary source.

 At the time the city and county levied the tax, the residential taxpayers accounted for 62 percent of the population of the greater St. Louis area.
 The majority of the typical ZMD customers were contributing to its funding.
 Conversely, in 2010, the population in the St. Louis and St. Louis County represented only 47 percent of the metro area.
 Therefore, less than half of the expected patrons were funding the district.

 The Zoo Museum District originally was established to help local institutions and residents enrich the area and draw individuals from around the country to experience the cultural wealth located in St. Louis.
 The initiative did just that, but many years have passed.
 Why are the minority of expected patrons paying for the whole?
 It is time to re-examine the Zoo Museum Taxing District.